Bread Size for Sandwich Maker: Which Bread Fits? (2026)

 What Bread Size Fits a Sandwich Maker?

-The right bread size for sandwich maker use is a standard packaged slice about 10 cm wide and 13 cm long, around 1.2 cm to 1.5 cm thick.
-Most regular Indian sliced bread fits a 2-slice maker on width but hangs over a little on length, because the cooking plates are nearly square.
-A quick trim or a centered slice solves it.
+The right bread for a sandwich maker is a standard packaged slice.
+That is about 10 cm wide and 13 cm long.
+It is around 1.2 to 1.5 cm thick.
+Most Indian sliced bread fits a 2-slice maker on width.
+But it hangs over a little on length.
+That is because the plates are nearly square.
+A quick trim or a centred slice fixes it.

-Think of it like keeping a square photo in a square frame.
+Think of a square photo in a square frame.
 Your bread slice is a bit of a rectangle.
-The sandwich maker plate is closer to a square.
-So the long edge of the slice is the part that pokes out, not the width.
+The maker plate is closer to a square.
+So the long edge of the slice pokes out, not the width.

 Q: Does normal bread fit a sandwich maker?